30-Year-Old Defenseman – Washington Capitals

 Mike Moore Contract Information:

-Signed a one-year, two-way deal with the Bruins in July of 2013.
+Signed a one-year, two-way contract with the Capitals in July 2015.

 To instantly reveal our fantasy analysis of every player – including Mike Moore – simply subscribe now.